 Tennent Campus Housing for families includes Tennent and Roberts Halls, and is located two blocks from the main campus and the library.
 It is a short walk from the restaurants and shops of Nassau Street.
 The Tennent campus includes a playground.
 Tennent and Roberts Hall offer one- two- and three bedroom apartments that are fully carpeted and include an electric stove and refrigerator.

-The West Windsor Campus Housing includes the Charlotte Rachel Wilson (CRW) Apartments for married students and single students with children, and the Witherspoon Apartments for single students.
-The West Windsor campus is located three miles from the main campus and includes the Seminary indoor pool, a campus center and the Dupree Center for Children.
-A frequent shuttle service is provided between the West Windsor campus and the main campus.
-The CRW Apartments are one-, two-, and three-bedroom apartments with air-conditioning, parquet wood floors, and a gas stove, refrigerator and dishwasher.
-Up to two pets are allowed in all CRW apartments.
-Witherspoon Apartments are one- and two-bedroom apartments with air-conditioning and include an electric stove, refrigerator and dishwasher.
+The West Windsor Campus Housing includes the Charlotte Rachel Wilson (CRW) Apartments for families and Witherspoon Apartments for single students.
+The CRW campus is located approximately three miles from the main campus, has a pavilion, a playground and includes the Dupree Center for Children.
+A frequent shuttle service is provided between the CRW campus and the main campus.
+The CRW Apartments are made up of one, two, three and four bedroom units with air conditioning, dischwasher, microwave, electric stove, refrigerator and washer/dryer.
+Pets are allowed only in the CRW apartments, first floor units only, and have limited availability.
+Witherspoon Apartments are one and two bedroom apartments with air-conditioning and include an electric stove, refrigerator and dishwasher.

 For more information about housing options at Princeton Seminary, please use this link to contact housing.